hyprwm/contrib/README.md

 Install by running the Makefile or just copying the `grimblast` script in your `~/.bin`.

+## Monitor

+Simple Utility to cycle between Arrays of monitors.
+Install by running the Makefile or just copying the scripts in monitor dir in your `~/.bin`.

 # Contributing

 Contributions are welcome!
 Please open a PR with your utility and describe how